jeffknupp/blog/in_progress/web-frameworks.md

 Unlike a `GET` request, `POST` requests usually result in the state of the application changing.
 In our example, a new user account is created when the form is `POST`ed.
-Unlike `GET` requests, `POST` requests do not always result in a new HTML page.
-Submitting a form to sign up may look like nothing has happened, but that's not the case.
+Unlike `GET` requests, `POST` requests do not always result in a new HTML page being sent to the client.
+Instead, the client uses the response's *response code* do determine if the operation on the application was successful.

 #### HTTP Response Codes

-What happened was that the data was submitted and the web application responded with a response that basically says "I did what you asked me to and everything went fine".
-This is indicated by the *response code*, a numerical code the web applications sends which is used to indicate what happend as a result of the request.
-A response code of `200` literally means "OK" and is the code most often used when responding to a `GET` request.
+In the normal case, a web server returns a *response code* of 200, meaning, "I did what you asked me to and everything went fine". *Response codes* are always a three digit numerical code.
+The web applications must send one with each response to indicate what happened as a result of a given request.
+The response code `200` literally means "OK" and is the code most often used when responding to a `GET` request.
 A `POST` request, however, may result in code `204` ("No Content") being sent back, meaning "Everything went OK but I don't really have anything to